-Node.JS can ensure great speed and performance.
+Node.js can ensure great speed and performance.
 That's why one of its primary uses is real-time messaging or chatting.
 It can support heavy message or chatroom traffic.
-Also, it works perfectly when many users receive messages at the same time.
+Also, it works perfectly when many users receive messages simultaneously.

-As we established, Node.JS is fast, powerful, and thus capable of handling large data flows.
+As we established, Node.js is fast, powerful, and thus capable of handling large data flows.
 That's what makes it perfect for IoT development projects.
-Moreover, you can integrate Node.JS with IoT protocols (e.g., MQTT and WebSocket integrations).
-Big brands, including Microsoft, are already using Node.js for their IoT purposes.
+Moreover, you can integrate Node.js with IoT protocols (e.g., MQTT and WebSocket integrations).
+Big brands, including Microsoft, already use Node.js for their IoT purposes.

-Now that we’ve seen Node.JS’ definition and benefits let’s check its popular frameworks.
-You’ll see that different frameworks can help you with specific aspects of your projects.
+Now that we’ve seen Node.js’ definition and benefits let’s check its popular frameworks.
+You’ll see that different frameworks can help you with specific aspects of your project.

 Because it's written with Typescript, it aims for clean-code architecture.
 Yet, Nest.JS also maintains the code complexity of large-scale applications.
-It also has great integrations with Node.JS frameworks like Express.JS, which we'll see below.
-The framework combine object-oriented and functional reacting programming.
+It also has great integrations with Node.js frameworks like Express.JS, which we'll see below.
+The framework combines object-oriented and functional reacting programming.
 Thus, it boosts developers' productivity while improving application performance.

 Adonis.JS allows you to create scalable and reliable applications.
 It makes use of the Model View Controller Architecture pattern.
 Also, it offers a wide range of features.
 To name a few, there is an ORM, templating engine, authentication, and authorization.

 Express.JS enables you to create dynamic and interactive web applications.
-It uses many features that are not available in plain Node.JS.
+It uses many features that are not available in plain Node.js.
 These features encompass template engines, databases, and different request methods handling.
-Besides being one of the most flexible and lightweight frameworks on this list, it has a very minimalistic approach.
+Besides being one of this list's most flexible and lightweight frameworks, it has a very minimalistic approach.